 Today's Energy and Capital

-Energy and Capital editor Keith Kohl takes a look ahead at what's in store for the U.S. oil industry in 2014...
+Energy and Capital editor Keith Kohl takes a hard look at where investors are finding the most profitable drilling stocks during the U.S. oil boom...

 About Energy and Capital

 Today, energy is at a global crossroads.
 The International Energy Agency (IEA) estimates a minimum of $20 trillion needs to be invested over the next 25 years to meet surging energy demand and to offset the declining reserves of the world's major oil fields.

 There is, however, a solution to the looming energy crisis--a solution that will encompass numerous energy technologies and practices.
 The blueprint for success will not only include alternative and renewable energy, but the economic harvesting of remaining and unconventional oil sources as well.